Lin Dan: 2007: Consecutive World title, Third All England and Second Sudirman Cup

-2008
+2008: Olympic gold, Third Thomas Cup and Controversies

 Lin started the season with a defeat in the final of the Korea Open to Lee Hyun-il.
 It was a match filled with controversy as Lin had a scuffle with South Korea's coach Li Mao after a line call dispute.
-Lin refused to apologize and received no punishment from Badminton World Federation (BWF) after its probe of the altercation.
-In March he suffered another defeat to his compatriot Chen Jin in the final of the All England Open, which was followed by press accusations that Lin "gave" the match to Chen in order to increase Chen's ranking points for Olympic qualification (which placed stringent limits on the number of participants from any one country).
+Lin refused to apologise and received no punishment from Badminton World Federation (BWF) after its probe of the altercation.
+In March, he suffered another defeat to his compatriot Chen Jin in the final of the All England Open, which was followed by press accusations that Lin "gave" the match to Chen in order to increase Chen's ranking points for Olympic qualification (which placed stringent limits on the number of participants from any one country).
 In the following week, Lin won his first Swiss Open.
-At the Asia Championships, Lin was again accused of helping his compatriot when his loss to Chen Jin in the semifinals ensured Chen's qualification for the Olympic Games.
+At the Asian Championships, Lin was again accused of helping his compatriot when his loss to Chen Jin in the semi-finals ensured Chen's qualification for the Olympic Games.